WellAlly Logo

 📍 Leg Veins🔬 1 Related Lab Tests🔗 1 Related Terms

-Fatty Liver (Steatosis) on Ultrasound
+Fatty Liver (Steatosis) on Ultrasound: What It Shows, Cost &

 Increased liver echogenicity (brighter than kidney cortex), attenuation of ultrasound beam (poor visualization of diaphragm), vascular blurring